 Cockshott Point, Glebe Rd, Bowness on Windermere, LA23 3GW

-This Triathlon event in the magnificent Lake District, Windermere which includes the excitement of racing around the beauty of Lake Windermere on a one lap bike course, with transition at the swimming pool at Washington Leisure Centre.
+This Triathlon event in the magnificent Lake District, Windermere which includes the excitement of racing around the beauty of Lake Windermere on a one lap bike course, with transition at Cockshott point.
 The run takes you on a multiple lopped course, with a number of laps around Princess Cockshott Point.

 We are grateful to all the volunteers who have given up their time to ensure the event runs safely, smoothly and professionally.
 We would also like to thank the Cumbria County Council for their support with the use of the venue.
 Thank you to Windermere District Council, National Trust, Kendal Tri, Duddon Canoe Club, Windermere Canoe and Kayak, Windermere Police, Friends and Family as without them this event would not have been possible.